kongteckmee/inspire-quote/README.md

 This project started during the lockdown due to the COVID-19 in majority places in the world.
 Whether you are working or studying, all the movements are in restriction.
 Being positive is good for us when working or studying remotely at home.
 It is good for our health.
 It is good for our social relationships.
 It is also good to have a good emotion when we are dealing on something on hands.
 We need positive energy to withstand the global pandemic or whenever we in needs.

 Inspire Quote is a site project that giving us a place to quote and encourage by own!
-With the connection to MongoDB, the user is allowed to create, read, update and delete (CRUD) any of the quote by using this site.
+With the connection to MongoDB, the user is allowed to create, read, update and delete (CRUD) to any of the quote by using this site.
 Everything just "do it yourself"!

 The deployed website: **[InpireQuote](https://inspire-quote.herokuapp.com/)**